 The study analyzes the effect of exchange rates on economic growth in Ethiopia.
-To achieve this objective, the period range from 1985/86 to2014/15 is chosen, based on two reasons: primarily the official exchange rate was first announced in 1992, and the other is Ethiopia's heavily dependency on imported intermediate goods that would have contractionary effect on output.
+To achieve this objective, the period range from 1985/86 to2014/15 is chosen.
+This period is chosen based on two reasons the first is the official exchange rate was first announced in 1992 and the other is Ethiopia's heavily dependence on imported intermediate goods that would have contractionary effect on output.
 However, the effect of exchange rate changes on production and international trade dynamics vary with technology intensity and product complexity of the country.
-This study did not take this into consideration because the researcher thought that it is insignificant in the context of Ethiopia.
+This study did not take in to consideration because I thought that it is insignificant in the context of Ethiopia.
 Another limitation of this study concerns data on the Ethiopian economy because it lacks consistency.
-Different data sources give different information or fact or records for the same variable.
-To maintain accuracy and consistency, the study used data from the Ministry of Finance and Economic Development, Central Statistics Agency and National Bank of Ethiopia which are more harmonized.
+Different data sources give different data for the same variable.
+To maintain accuracy and consistency, the study use data from Ministry of Finance and Economic Development, Central Statistics Agency and National Bank of Ethiopia which are more harmonized.
 The objectivity of the economy which is obsessed by factors like political and rules of law (property right) are not addressed here and might be consider other limitations of this study.